Waziup/waziup.io-old/content/documentation/tutorials/create-app.md

 Feel free to modify the app as you wish.
 When you're ready, commit and push the application:
 ```
+git add web.go
 git commit -m "test"
 git push deis master
 ```

-Your application is now available on the following address: [http://myapp.waziup.io](http://myapp.waziup.io)
+Your application is now available on the following address: [http://myapp.waziup.io](http://myapp.waziup.io) Attention!
+Due to [this bug](https://github.com/Waziup/Platform/issues/32), the routing of the apps does not work yet So, once the application is pushed, you need to send [a mail](waziup.community@create-net.org) to enable it.